Achieve true ZLD with two forced circulation evaporative crystallizer options: SaltMaker MVR and SaltMaker MSF.

 Our innovative brine treatment and wastewater volume reduction solutions maximize freshwater recovery and minimize brine volume, reducing disposal and transport costs or pond capacity requirements.

 Treatment & Disposal

-Saltworks’ brine management experts can help you to understand your treatment and disposal options, including discharge regulations and economics for your process.
+Our brine management experts help clients to understand their treatment and disposal options, including discharge regulations and economics for their process.

 Minimal & Zero Liquid Discharge

 If membrane recovery has been optimized and further brine volume reduction is needed, we also offer minimal and zero liquid discharge solutions.
 Our experts work with clients and design to prevent scale, simplify solids handling and disposal, and reduce the total cost of ownership.

 We supply modular, fully packaged industrial evaporator-crystallizers for ultra-reliable thermal treatment, such as our SaltMaker product family.
 Contact us to get your brine management or volume reduction project started.